manuelmusngi/digital-currency-modeling-and-inference/README.md

 ### Description

-Machine learning was used to model and forecast short term performance in 14 popular cryptocurrencies.
+Machine learning was used to model and evaluate short term performance in 14 popular cryptocurrencies.
 The amassed dataset of millions of rows of high-frequency market data dating back to 2018 which can be used to build the model.

 ### Data Schema